agentstandards/Awesome-LLM/README.md

 [^1]: This is not legal advice.
 Please contact the original authors of the models for more information.

-## Resources

-- [AI Manifest](https://ai-manifest.org) — optional reference for /.well‑known/ai.json + OpenAPI/JSON Schema discovery (with MCP/agents.json mapping).
+- [AI Manifest](https://ai-manifest.org) - Optional reference for /.well-known/ai.json + OpenAPI/JSON Schema discovery (with MCP/agents.json mapping).
-- [WellKnownAI](https://wellknownai.org) — registry/spec examples and public snapshots (no PII, mirroring allowed).
+- [WellKnownAI](https://wellknownai.org) - Registry/spec examples and public snapshots (no PII, mirroring allowed).